All Products

 Edge Security Acceleration:Prefetch cache

-The prefetch feature of Edge Security Acceleration (ESA) proactively fetches resources from an origin server to points of presence (POPs).
-This way, ESA can directly serve the resources from the POPs even when the resources are requested for the first time, without the need to retrieve them from the origin server.
-The prefetch feature increases the cache hit ratio.
+The prefetch feature of Edge Security Acceleration (ESA) proactively caches resources from an origin server to its nodes.
+This allows ESA to serve resources directly from a node when they are requested for the first time, instead of retrieving them from the origin server.
+This feature increases the cache hit ratio.

 Scenarios